 The majority of our signage is in white font, with a blue background and orange trim at a low level where possible.

 We have 3 refuge points in the centre in the event of a fire evacuation; with an evacuation chair in each location.
 The first location is on the landing area at the top of the stairs before you immediately enter the centre.
 The second is located part way through the ‘Shoreline’ area after the ‘Rockpool’ but before ‘Quayside’.
 The third area is located after the shop and photography desk before you exit down the stairs to the Pirate Adventure Golf.
 In the event of an evacuation our team members will advise you of the nearest refuge point and our trained team members will meet you and assemble the evacuation chairs in order to safely assist you from the building.
 The chairs have a safe working load of 120kg.

 With the majority of our centre being on the first floor of the building this does limit our ability to make some adaptations.
 We do plan to review our signage and introduce tactile signage where appropriate.
 We will also be printing our leaflets and evacuation process in larger print, and will be providing magnifying glasses and pens/paper at our admissions desk for guests to use where required.
 We will continually review our accessibility statement and if you do have any suggestions we would welcome any feedback.
+We are currently in the process of installing a changing room with a bed.
 Our contact details are below.